Solutions

 A girl reads a story book with lessons on life skills at an ELA club in Uganda.
 Image credit: BRAC International.

-The ELA programme is the largest youth empowerment platform in the country targeting girls who have dropped out of school, and are at the risk of early marriage or pregnancy.
-Its safe spaces are run by older girls selected from the communities - trained to deliver life-skills and sexual and reproductive health education, as well as mentor younger girls in exchange for a small lump-sum incentive.
-The clubs opened five afternoons a week.
+At the time, the ELA program was the largest youth empowerment platform in Uganda [5].
+The initiative provided girls with vocational training, life skills, and a secure environment to connect and interact with other adolescent girls.
+The club activities are run by older girls selected from the communities, trained to deliver life skills and sexual and reproductive health education and mentor younger girls in exchange for a small lump-sum incentive.
+The clubs are open five afternoons a week and are scheduled out of school hours [5].

-In later years, livelihood training on income-generating activities and financial literacy was delivered by entrepreneurs and professionals for the senior out-of-school girls (above 15).
-After the training, they were eligible for a small loan to capitalise on their acquired skills.
-To further support girls, meetings with parents and village elders were organised periodically.
+In later years, entrepreneurs and professionals delivered livelihood training on income-generating activities and financial literacy for senior out-of-school girls (aged 15 and above).
+Upon completing the training, participants become eligible to receive a small loan to capitalize on their newly acquired skills.
+To further support girls, periodic meetings were organized with parents and village elders [5].

 Outcomes in Uganda